wasm-forge/examples/vector-memory/README.md

-# Filesystem memory consumption estimation
+# Filesystem inside a vector memory with memory consumption estimation

-This is a simple filesystem example project that can be compiled to the `wasm32-wasip1` target and run in dfx.

-It demonstrates how to use a simple vector of bytes as a memory.
+This is a simple filesystem example project.
+It demonstrates how to use a vector of bytes as a memory for the file system and reports its current size after doing file reads and writes.

 It is assumed that you have installed [rust](https://doc.rust-lang.org/book/ch01-01-installation.html) and [dfx](https://internetcomputer.org/docs/current/developer-docs/setup/install/).